Should I have travelers insurance?

 We have a huge array of restaurants very close by.
-The closest ones are a three minutes drive away.
-Close by are restaurants that serve local cuisine, which is your typical rice and beans, protein and salad, as well as international fare from falafel stands, wood fired pizza, take away Vietnamese/Chinese, Mexican, all the way up to five star resort restaurants serving great food and wines with live music.
+The closest ones are a two minutes drive away.
+Close by are restaurants that serve local cuisine, which is your typical rice and beans, protein and salad, as well as international fare like falafel stands, wood fired pizza, Mexican, all the way up to five star resort restaurants serving great food and wines with live music.
 We have our favorites, and can steer you to what ever you like, as well as get you the best table on those busy New Years celebrations.

 Where do we have our massages or spa treatments?

 One of the most important things that we designed was the placement of the “Spa Pavilion”.
 This area is part of your Guest Villa, and is for your private use whenever you like.